tonyxieuoft/BCB430_Chang_Lab_program/README.md

 4. Concatenate gene sequences into alignment files
 5. Quit the program

+As a general rule of thumb, option #1 must be executed first, as all other options (except for 5) depend upon its results.
 The rationale, required input and resultant output for options 1-4 are stated below.

 ### Option 1.
 Pull existing sequence data from the NCBI Gene database (NCBI Exon Puller)